Walidadebayo/MappifySQL/README.md

 ### MappifySQL findOneAndUpdate Method

 This method finds one record in the database that matches the specified conditions and updates it.
+It returns a promise that resolves with the updated record or null if the record was not found.

 **Parameters**:
 There are two parameters for this method: